*Nominated for the 2022 Native American Music Awards Blues Album of the Year, for the album "Double Down", New York, May 2022.

-Twice As Good, also known by their acronym 2XG, is Paul & Richard Steward, the son & father, native american, ultimate blues duo.
-They perform a blend of Blues and Soul, R&B, Rock & Roll, with a hint of the Indian beat.
-Sweet screaming guitar and a soulful shout.
+Twice As Good, also known by their acronym 2XG, is Paul & Richard Steward, the son & father, Native American, ultimate blues duo.
+They perform a blend of Blues, Soul, R&B, Rock & Roll, with a hint of the Indian beat.
+Sweet screaming guitar and soulful vocals.

 Twice As Good, Paul & Rich Steward, the Son and Father Native American Ultimate Blues Duo!
 Pomo Indians of Elem Indian Colony on the shores of Clear Lake, California, they have taken their brand of pristine mesmerizing R&B from the reservation to the radio station.
 The internationally touring, multi-award-winning, generational-team has been featured in newspapers, magazines, and was proudly recorded in the Native American Almanac.
 Known for their Blues and R&B hits like "Clarksdale," "Don't Let the Green Grass Fool You," "Back To Clearlake Oaks," "Everything's Gonna Be All Right," and "Dance With Me," as well as their entertaining show of classic R&B and Blues in which they revive the spirits of B.B.
 King, Muddy Waters, the Temptations, Al Green, the O'Jays, and rock the dancefloor all night with hip-hop grooves from Bruno Mars, Michael Jackson, Will Smith, Usher, and more.
 Paul is notable for his incredibly soulful voice and amazing range, hitting both high and low notes with ease and a powerful gospel shout; and picking the fiery lead-guitar reminiscent of Luther Allison.
 Rich, holds down the rock-steady rhythm guitar like a hammer with his arms strumming as strong as steel, all the while shouting back-up vocals.
 This father-son team works together as naturally as bread and butter and watch each others' back through thick and thin, on-stage and off.
-After releasing 7 albums, and touring hard for years, they have cut back a little to welcome the newest member to the team, William (Paul's son, who is only 4 years old at this time) who doesn't perform with the group but for sure he's there in spirit as you can here Rich and Paul shouting out to the newest man of the house, "Call me Willie!"
-With an 8th album in the works, keep an eye out for 2XG on the road as they carve their path grounded in the tradition and eyes on the future; bringing you the finest in Blues and R&B entertainment.
+With more new recordings in the works, keep an eye out for 2XG on the road as they carve their path grounded in the tradition and eyes on the future; bringing you the finest in Blues and R&B entertainment.

 Twice As Good, or their acronym 2XG, is the professional name of the music duo formed by Paul Anthony Steward (Son, born 1984) and Richard James Steward (Father, born 1951) from Clearlake Oaks, CA; Pomo Indians of the Elem Indian Colony.
 Richard had grown up around music all his life, having learned to play guitar and sing Country music from his mom, Pricilla; Pricilla had learned from her cousin Hank Gonzalez, who was a popular Pomo country music singer from Big Valley Mission Rancheria.
 Growing up he got to hear lots of different kinds of music on the radio, and he mostly admired the Blues & Soul.
 This was an admiration that he shared with his youngest son, Paul.
 After leaving the reservation, though still being involved with the tribe, Rich and Paul with a group of extended family faced gripping poverty in relocating to Santa Rosa, but music kept their spirits up.
 When Paul was a young teenager at 14, Richard taught Paul to play guitar, encouraging him to be a Lead Guitarist.
 Paul, inspired by B.B.
 King began imitating the electric blues guitar he heard on the radio and CD's, also practicing his vocals.
 During those teenage years, Paul received a chance meeting with Uncle Hank Gonzalez in which Uncle Hank mentored him about being a singer and performer.
 In May 2003 Paul and Rich debuted as "Twice As Good, 2XG" in Santa Rosa, CA. Since then they have been all over the USA, released 7 albums, gained many awards, stellar newspaper reviews, great reviews in magazines and much more.
 They continue on with Paul leading the band night after night with fiery tunes, soulful vocals, and a screaming guitar, as Rich lays down that driving rhythm.